Homelessness can occur due to a variety of complex issues including loss of employment, family breakdown, mental health and family violence.

 Emergency relief is usually provided as a one-off support service in times of crisis and can include food vouchers, food parcels, transport assistance, housing support, access to shower and laundry facilities and bulk billing and low cost health services.

-View the Emergency Relief and Material Aid booklet.
+View the Emergency Relief and Material Aid booklet(PDF, 652KB).

 Concerns regarding homelessness can be reported to Council by phone 8290 1333 or via a service request online.